RamOchoa-HES/HyperCode/README.md

 * Back end  - https://libstatshelperserver.cfapps.io/api/accessServices
 * Front end - https://libstatshelperclientnew.cfapps.io/#/home

+- Please use reginaadmin as username and regina1805 as password to log in and see content

 #### Sprint Review 1

 We met with our stake holder Samantha on 7/6/2020